 Moderation process for teacher aide funding — for students in ORS and SHHNF

-Special Education is a fund holder for students in the Ongoing Resourcing Scheme (ORS) and the School High Health Needs Fund (SHHNF).
+The Ministry of Education Learning Support is a fund holder for students in the Ongoing Resourcing Scheme (ORS) and the School High Health Needs Fund (SHHNF).
 We follow an annual moderation process to decide teacher aide funding for students in ORS and SHHNF.

 When moderation happens